Technical docs

 • The route returns the full updated webchat message object, not just the reaction value.

-• The widget client still calls:
+• The widget currently calls:

 • `PUT /api/public/webchat/messages/{message_id}/reaction`

-• The widget only shows reaction buttons when:
+• The widget shows reaction buttons when:

 • `message.role === 'ai'`